0coolwoopet/YeepsMapLoadera/README.md

 ## Install

-**Requires Unity 6000.1.17f1** (matches the real game's engine version — install this exact version via Unity Hub, other versions aren't tested).
+**Requires Unity 6000.1.17f1** (matches the real game's engine version — install this exact version from the AssetRipper export screen, other versions aren't tested).

 1. Get an AssetRipper export of Yeeps.
 Inside it you'll have a folder like `ExportedProject`.
 2. Download the **`YeepsMapLoaderSetup`** folder from this repo and put it **next to** `ExportedProject`, not inside it: